cert-manager/website/content/en/docs/concepts/project-maturity.md

 type: "docs"
 ---

-cert-manager has wide adoption with it being in use in both production and non-production clusters.
+cert-manager has wide adoption in the Kubernetes community with it being in use in both production and non-production clusters.
 The project is still in an alpha state where it has yet to reach `v1.0`.

 ## API